Court Days reserved hearing block 13

 On Monday, 16 May 2022 court will reconvene.
 At that point, Counsel for the Relatives will speak first to respond to the point concerning the claims for compensation.
 Next, the Prosecution will deliver the reply.
 Three days are available for the reaction from Counsel for the Relatives and the reply from the Prosecution.

 On Wednesday, 8 June 2022 the Defence will have another opportunity to respond again.
 For this three days are available as well.

-Hearing block 6 runs from 10:00 a.m.
-CEST on Thursday, 15 April to Friday, 16 April 2021.
-It is not yet known whether the court will sit on both days.
+It is not yet known whether the court will sit every day.
 Circumstances may cause hearings to be shortened, re-scheduled, suspended or even cancelled.

-If you would like to be considered for a seat, you must request accreditation by using the Registration button below.
+If you would like to be considered for a seat, you must request accreditation by sending an e-mail to email@example.com from Monday, 25 April 2022.
 If you do not register, you will not be accredited and will be unable to attend the criminal proceedings.